 Microorganism Characteristics: Gram positive rod-shaped sporeforming anaerobic bacteria that forms a neurotoxin.
 Seven toxin types are known and designated A,B,C,D,E,F, and G.

 The Disease: Botulism results from consumption of foods contaminated with the preformed toxin.
-Toxin types A, B, and E most often are associated with botulism in humans.
+Toxin types A, B, E and rarely F are most often are associated with botulism in humans.
 Type A and B is most often associated with soil and Type E is associated with water (seafood).

 Infant botulism results from the growth and toxin production of Clostridium botulinum in the intestinal tract of infants rather than from eating foods containing the preformed toxin.